 GRE Subject: Not required

-Financial aid: Limited financial aid is available to masters students in the form of Public Health Program scholarships and research apprenticeships.
-The PHP scholarship grants roughly 25% tuition.
+Financial aid: Limited financial aid is available to masters students in the form of scholarships from the School of Public Health.
+The SPH scholarship grants roughly 25% tuition.
 Research apprenticeships cover a larger portion of tuition and provide a monthly stipend.
 These awards are based on merit and qualifications; student loans also are available through the Financial Aid Office.